 Identification phase It has allowed the detection of the material aspects and the coverage thereof, taking into account their effect on the organization's activities, products, services and relationships, outside and inside thereof.
-To this end, CAF has analyzed the information obtained from: Commitments acquired: - Strategic lines of the Company - CAF Policies - Applicable regulations - Applicable regulations - CSR trends Prioritisation phase It has determined the content of the report through the prioritization of the relevant aspects and subjects identified through a participative process with the management of each of the organization's departments.
+To this end, CAF has analyzed the information obtained from: Commitments acquired: - Strategic lines of the Company - CAF Policies - Applicable regulations - CSR trends It has allowed the detection of the material aspects and the coverage thereof, GRI Reporting standard: - United Nations Global CSR trends - Means of communication - CSR trends Prioritisation phase It has determined the content of the report through the prioritization of the relevant aspects and subjects identified through a participative process with the management of each of the organization's departments.
 In this sense, all of CAF's departments have participated in the process to define the material aspects, thus managing to reflect an overview of CSR in the Company.
 Validation phase It has allowed the final content, the validation of the list of relevant aspects by the organization's upper management and the cover and prioritization thereof to be determined.
 Likewise, CAF's Management has actively participated throughout this materiality analysis and as a result its perspectives have been incorporated into each of the phases, resulting in the final list of material aspects.